JADES: Rest-frame UV-to-NIR Size Evolution of Massive Quiescent Galaxies from Redshift z=5 to z=0.5: Measurements

 In Figure \ref{fig:size_zgt3}, $R_e^{\rm{RL}}$ are shown as orange triangles (based on 50 times Richardson–Lucy iterations).
+We have visually inspected the deconvolved image for each galaxy and found no clear artifacts introduced by the Richardson–Lucy deconvolution process.
 Even with this very different approach, we still find very good agreement with the sizes derived from the default single S\'{e}rsic fitting with {\sc Galfit}.
 We also note that, despite the $z>3$ quiescent galaxies are very compact, our analysis based on the Richardson–Lucy deconvolution suggests that their light profiles are inconsistent with point sources, as all of them have $R_e^{\rm{RL}\dagger}>0".015$, i.e. the galaxies are (marginally) resolved in F444W.

 Finally, we stress that the purpose of running different tests here is not to evaluate which methodology is the best in characterizing the morphology of high-redshift quiescent galaxies.
+In principle, one could use simulated galaxies with assumed light profiles to compare the performance of different size-measurement techniques.
+However, the scientific usefulness of such tests is fundamentally limited for the present study, because the detailed light distributions of quiescent galaxies at $z>3$ remain poorly constrained.
+Any simulation-based conclusions would therefore depend on likely over-simplified assumptions about the intrinsic light profiles, which may not capture the true structural diversity of these systems.
+As a result, such tests could have limited interpretive value and may even introduce misleading biases rather than clarifying the robustness of the measurements.
 Instead, our goal is to check if the size estimates of the $z>3$ quiescent galaxies suffer from any significant systematic uncertainties from the imperfect fitting algorithm, the degeneracy between $R_e$ and $n$, and the mismatch of assumed light profiles.
 Regardless of methods, we find strong correlations between the sizes from our fiducial measurements and the sizes from other alternative methods described above.
 The difference in sizes from different methods are well within a factor of 2.
 In fact, the relative difference in size is $<50\%$ for the vast majority of the $z>3$ galaxies (Figure \ref{fig:size_zgt3}).
 We thus conclude that the size estimates for the quiescent galaxies at $z>3$ in our sample are not sensitive to significant systematic uncertainties, hence the strong size evolution of quiescent galaxies towards $z>3$ reported below (Section \ref{sec:size_evo}) is robust.